 The sensor that you choose to fly with your drone will vary depending on the site profile, accuracy standards, and deliverable needs of your project.
 That being said, there are a few types of sensors that might be best suited for your aerial mapping needs.

 Inertial Measurement Units (IMUs) put together information from various sensors to provide accurate measurements for orientation, velocity, and pressure altimeter of the drone.
 Some common IMUs are accelerometers, magnetometers, and gyroscopes.
 It is possible that these are already built into your aerial mapping UAV.
-There are also LiDAR sensors, which are more commonly used in aerial mapping.
 Our application supports data collected with either of these types of sensors, as such, we do not have an official recommendation as sensor choice will depend on your specific project.

 Even though you are probably using GCPs to ensure the accuracy of your data, enabling GPS will further validate the accuracy of the aerial dataset.
 Depending on the accuracy standards your project requires you to meet, you can choose to use either RTK or PPK.